rcbops/kubernetes-harbor/README.md

 # Harbor with Rackspace Managed Kubernetes Auth

-This section explains the development environment of Harbor with Rackspace Managed Kubernetes Auth on Mac OSX.
+This section explains how to create the development environment for developing the integration code for Harbor with Rackspace Managed Kubernetes Auth on Mac OSX.
+This uses your Docker/Docker Compose only because this is a local dev env.
+Integration with Kubernetes happens in [kubernetes-installer](https://github.com/rcbops/kubernetes-installer).

 Read the [Harbor](#harbor) section.
 Because master is unstable, all development happens in the [rackspace-mk8s-auth branch](https://github.com/rcbops/kubernetes-harbor/tree/rackspace-mk8s-auth) which is always based on a stable release branch.
-The rackspace-mk8s-auth branch will need to be rebased onto newer Harbor stable branches as Harbor evolves.
+The rackspace-mk8s-auth branch will need to be rebased onto newer Harbor stable branches as we upgrade to newer releases.

-The only thing in the master branch is this section of the README.
+The only thing in the master branch is this section of the README just so it's easy to find.

 ## Dev Env